crustio/crust-wiki/docs/validator.md

 Staking rewards refer to the validators or candidates who hold storage resources obtaining incomes through staking CRUs.
 The staking income is related to the following factors:

 - Stake Limit: The Stake Limit determines the upper limit of the effective stake of CRUs by the validator, which is directly related to the amount of storage provided by the validator.
-In Crust mainnet, a 1TB SRD file corresponds to an upper limit of 1CRU, and a meaningful file corresponds to 1-5 times the upper limit of SRD, with specific "times" related to the number of duplicates of meaningful files.
+In Crust mainnet, a 1TB SRD file corresponds to an upper limit of 1CRU, and a meaningful file corresponds to 1-10 times the upper limit of SRD, with specific "times" related to the number of duplicates of meaningful files.
 For details, please refer to [DSM Guidance](DSM.md);
 - Effective Stake: The Effective Stake is **the amount of staking that actually generates incomes**, which is related to the stake limit of the validator that is guaranteed.
 An example will be provided later.
 - Guarantee fee: Guarantee fee is the ratio of the share to guarantors.
-The larger the value, the higher the guarantor’s income.
+The larger the value, the higher the guarantor’s revenue share.
+However, **A higher guarantee fee does not mean higher guarantee income**.
+The guarantee income of any guarantor needs to consider the effective stake and his own staking amount.

 > When a Validator or Candidator adjusts its own guarantee fee, the guarantee fee of the first Era after the adjustment will be set to 100% compulsively, which means that all the income of the node except for its own effective stake will be distributed to the guarantor.
 After an Era, the guarantee fee is restored to the value set by the Validator/Candidator.